Starting a Food Business

 Once you receive application approval, you will then need to verify the accuracy of the operating permit information and pay the annual permit fees.
 A copy of the approval letter will be sent to the Building Department and Washington State Liquor Board, if applicable.
 After the plan review is complete, and all approvals and permits are issued, you may start construction.

-When construction is complete, contact the Environmental Health Division for a pre-operational inspection, which will allow food inspectors to verify that the construction of the establishment matches the approved plan review.
+When construction is complete, contact the Environmental Health Division for a pre-operational inspection, which will allow the plan reviewer to verify that the facility is built according to the approved plans, and all state and local codes are met.
+Review the Pre-operational Checklist to see if you are ready.

 No food storage or preparation is allowed in the establishment until after approval to open is granted by the Snohomish Health District.
 A small amount of food product may be allowed, if needed, for proper temperature verification on equipment (for example, soft-serve ice cream and yogurt machines).